nodejs/node-v0.x-archive/doc/api/errors.markdown

 #### error.message

-A string representing the message the error was instantiated with.
-Intended for human consumption.
-The message will appear in the first line of the stack trace of the error.
+A string of the value passed to `Error()` upon instantiation.
+The message will also appear in the first line of the stack trace of the error.
+Changing this property *may not* change the first line of the stack trace.

 #### error.stack